igoynawamreh/htmlcssjs/examples/extra/README.md

 Once the installation is done, you can run:

 - `htmlcssjs dev`: Start dev server and rebuilds when source files have changed.
-- `htmlcssjs prod`: Build for production.
+- `htmlcssjs build`: Build for production.
 - `htmlcssjs preview`: Locally preview production build.